Elbow Injuries and The Treatment Options

 Carpal tunnel syndrome is a nerve entrapment disorder that causes pain, sensory changes and a loss of function within the hand and wrist.

 Carpal tunnel syndrome is caused by compression of the median nerve as it runs through a very narrow tunnel walled by wrist bones and ligaments (called the carpal tunnel).
 Unfortunately, this nerve has to share the tunnel with 9 large tendons that move the fingers.
 If any of these tendons become inflamed, the tunnel becomes too cramped and the median nerve gets compressed.
 Compression of any nerve can interfere with the messages or signals it transmits resulting in tingling, loss of strength or pain.

 If you suspect carpal tunnel syndrome you should avoid any activities which cause your pain, or numbness and tingling to worsen.

-From their assessment, a physiotherapist will be able to determine an appropriate treatment plan, which can involve exercises, activity modification or splinting of the wrist and hand.
+From their assessment, a physiotherapist will be able to determine an appropriate wrist treatment plan, which can involve exercises, activity modification or splinting of the wrist and hand.
 Sports taping may also be considered.